HRR Anchor and the TRIPS treadmill test

 • distance

-• active calories, if your device reports them in a way you trust at least directionally
+• active calories, if your device reports them in a way you trust as supporting evidence

 How to choose the best candidate